PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

   -  CMD_MORSE_END (to instruct the M5Echo to end an ongoing sending of morse code.
 This can be in the case of the default text "paris " or another text received from the master device).
   -  CMD_SPEED_CHG, morse speed change;
+  -  CMD_VOLUME_CHG, change the volume of the slave device (0-10).
+This  is a one-way remote volume control only  0 ~ 10 --> 0.
+When 0, the speaker will be silenced (OFF, no sound).
   -  TEXT_MESSAGE, a message containing text (to be translated into morse code).